joehunterdev/react-complete-guide/readme.md

 #### Onwards to a bigger Project!

     - Send meetups to backend
-    - fetch and display meetups
+    - fetch and dis meetups
     - detail page dynamic page pull from slug (md5)

 #### Outputting a List of Meetups